Hurt So Good

 For athletes coming from elsewhere, Hawaii’s heat and humidity also can be jarring.
 Sam Drove, a 34-year-old from Canada, was toward the front of the pack – and the first woman – as she rounded into her third loop mid-afternoon on Saturday.
 But she ended up dropping out around mile 50, she says, due to the heat.

 Hallucinations, likely due to sleep deprivation, have been reported by extreme distance runners.
 Temporary blurred vision can occur during a race, and gastrointestinal issues, as well as fractures, cuts, bruises, and twisted ankles are all common.
+In the case of the elderly, blurry vision could be the beginning of a cataract.
+If that is the case, consulting an eye hospital is advisable.

 But all of that is hardly enough to dissuade runners.